rust-lang/docs.rs/docs/src/infrastructure/legacy.md

 - compresses content, and
 - authenticates with the CDN.

-Before we had the NgWAF, it also handled our rate limiting and IP-blocks in case of attacks.
+Before we had the NgWAF, nginx also handled rate limiting and IP blocking during attacks.

 ### Changes and Deployment

-Changes are made manually on the server in `/etc/nginx/`, after which nginx has to be manually restarted via systemd.
+Changes are made manually on the server in `/etc/nginx/`, after which nginx must be restarted via systemd.

 ## Web Server